astorDev/archi/dotnet-config-sources/index.md

       - POSTGRES_PASSWORD=postgres
 ```

-With the setup if we'll deploy out service, wait for one second and call our endpoint:
+With the setup if we'll deploy our service, wait for one second and call our endpoint:

 ```sh
 docker compose up -d && sleep 1 && curl localhost:53593
 ```

 We'll get the `Connected!` response!
 Notice the `- CONNECTIONSTRINGS__DB=Host=db;Port=5432;Username=postgres;Password=postgres`.
-That's how we propogated environment variables from docker to the .NET app.
+That's how we propagated environment variables from docker to the .NET app.

 > 💪 The cool thing about it is that we don't leak any docker-specific detail (like the internal network dns name `db`).

 ## Onboard Developers with LaunchSettings

-One things we've lost when we moved from AppSettings to Environment Variables is the ability of a developer to Run the app for Debug, by just `dotnet run`.
+One thing we've lost when we moved from AppSettings to Environment Variables is the ability of a developer to Run the app for Debug, by just `dotnet run`.
 Let's get this back!
-First thing we need to do is to provide developer a simple way to deploy just the infrastructure services.
+First thing we need to do is to provide developers with a simple way to deploy just the infrastructure services.
 This can be achieved by docker compose [Service Profiles](https://docs.docker.com/compose/profiles/).
-If we'll add profile `full` to the app service, like this:
+If we add profile `full` to the app service, like this:

 ```yaml
 name: confitecture